 Scholarships and Awards

 Film & Media Studies offers departmental scholarships and awards to current students only.
-Incoming freshman and transfer students are not eligible for any departmental scholarships and awards.
+Incoming freshman and transfer students are not eligible for any departmental scholarships and awards until their second year with FMS.
 These students are encouraged to go to the KU Office of Financial Aid and Scholarship (FAS) website to review other possibilities for financial aid.